Llamacha/IWSLT2025_Quechua_data/README.md

 ```

-## Additional Parallel Machine Translation Text data for the `constrained` task
+## Additional Parallel Machine Translation Text data for the `unconstrained` task

-As part of the constrained task, we allow the use of Machine Transaltion parallel text from previous work.
+As part of the unconstrained task, we allow the use of Machine Transaltion parallel text from previous work.
 Participants are also not required to use this data.

 The data is found in this repository in the folder: `additional_mt_text`.